 Does your insurance cover the homeworking equipment?

-You should check with the homeworker whether:
+Check with the homeworker whether:

 - There are any restrictions on working from home in terms of their mortgage/lease.
 If so, they should obtain written permission from the relevant parties to work from home.